2023 Most Popular Allied Health Services Associate Degree Schools in Wisconsin

 Check out the medical assisting associate degree programs at these schools if you want to attend one of the most popular in Wisconsin.

 Our 2023 rankings named Milwaukee Area Technical College the most popular school in Wisconsin for allied health and medical assisting services students working on their associate degree.
-Located in the city of Milwaukee, MATC is a public college with a large student population.
+Located in the city of Milwaukee, MATC is a public school with a fairly large student population.

 About 77% of the students majoring in medical assisting at the school are women while 23% are male.